Witness in police’s shooting of teen now unsure on details

 - 2-for-1: Total lunar eclipse comes with supermoon bonus VIEW

-Tempe Police Chief Sylvia Moir has said 14-year-old Antonio Arce was carrying a replica handgun he stole from the truck when he was shot running through an alley.
+Silvas told the newspaper that he was moving items from his truck and then heard two gunshots in the alley nearby minutes later.
+He said he then checked and saw his two airsoft guns were accounted for but a black cellphone was missing.

+“If they’re announcing on the airwaves that (the airsoft gun) was taken from my vehicle, that’s not true,” Silvas said in the newspaper interview.
+“Because I had my two still there, and that’s all I’m saying.”

 Authorities say Silvas’ recollection directly contradicts body camera footage, evidence and witness statements.
+Police said the newspaper’s article leaves open the question about how a replica handgun was found beneath Arce, as shown in body camera videos, which have no gaps in footage.

+“To remedy discrepancies reported to media surrounding this incident, we anticipate that we will re-interview witnesses and victims to ensure that the most accurate information is included in the investigation,” police spokesman Ronald Elcock wrote in a news release.

+The officer who shot Arce has been identified only by last name, Jaen, and authorities say the officer has been in law enforcement for 17 years but is now on administrative leave.